-Although my husband’s Oma came from a wealthy family with an onstaff cook & had only one child herself (his mom), she still had her own special recipes in kitchen.
-Oma passed these culinary traditions down to my mother-in-law who in turn gave them to her only child…my husband…and so I present to you Oma’s Wuerstchen & Kartoffelsalat (Sausages & Potato Salad): Continue reading
+Although my the dude’s Oma came from a wealthy family with an onstaff cook & had only one child herself (his mom), she still had her own special recipes in kitchen.
+Oma passed these German culinary traditions down to my mother-in-law who in turn gave them to her only child…the dude…and so I present to you Oma’s Wuerstchen & Kartoffelsalat (Sausages & Potato Salad): Continue reading

 Here’s a super simple idea to keep your little one’s toys from escaping!

 The Toy Nanny keeps toys safe & clean.
 Attach one end to the car seat, stroller, baby carrier, shopping cart or high chair, and the other end to the toy, that’s it!
 Easy!
 It’s great for sippy cups & pacifiers too!
 Here’s how to make one:

 DISCLAIMER: This my personal experience of how I (a Canadian) married my German spouse in Denmark in 2011 and avoided the insanity of attempting to get married in Germany as a foreigner.

 I am unable to provide any further marriage in Denmark information or assistance than the information provided below.